Matteo Farinella: The Curiosity of Communication: Inspired by the Artistic Work of Santiago Ramón y Cajal

 It all begins and ends with neurons: from your sensory receptors to the nerves that control your muscles.
 Everything you feel, remember or dream, is written in these cells.

 Matteo’s art communicated scientific theory, process, and history in a narrative form reminiscent of a certain girl falling down a certain rabbit hole.
 Matteo’s art, through story, engaged me and reminded me that I am a piece of science, a collection of neurons on a blue dot floating in the universe.
-Reminded me that I had just stepped into the world of Neuroscience equipped with curiosity, just opened one of many doors, jumped down one of the many rabbit holes.
+Reminded me that I had just stepped into the world of neuroscience equipped with curiosity, just opened one of many doors, jumped down one of the many rabbit holes.

-And perhaps, when art and science come together they communicate a language that imprints itself inside you, so that long after you’ve seen Cajal’s drawings, you can still imagine his illustrated neurons twisting and firing within you.
+And perhaps, when art and science come together, they communicate a language that imprints itself inside you so that long after you’ve seen Cajal’s drawings, you can still imagine his illustrated neurons twisting and firing within you.

 Cajal’s “Comparative study of the sensory areas of the human cortex” 1899